 Consequently there have been no signals for the TTX2000 S to receive off-air in the UK for several years.
 Thankfully a growing ‘teletext scene’ has emerged to keep the technology alive.
 This includes the development of tools which enable anyone to generate teletext signals at home without expensive broadcast inserter equipment.

 The raspi-teletext project by Alistair Buxton enables the generation of teletext signals in the VBI of a Raspberry Pi’s composite video output (at this time all models are compatible excluding the Pi 4).

-One important thing to note is that raspi-teletext utilises all 16 lines, meaning the TTX2000 S will miss some packets unless the appropriate ‘poke’ is applied each time.
+One important thing to note is that by default raspi-teletext utilises all 16 available teletext lines, meaning the TTX2000 S will miss some packets unless a line mask is specified, or the counter system variable ‘poke’ is applied every boot.